Hanmer Springs: Other tourism

 Hanmer Springs is a tourist destination, and the town's population swells during holidays.
 Hanmer Springs has around 520,000 visitors each year.
 Bungy jumping, jet boating, white water rafting, mountain biking and hiking are common tourist activities, and there is an airline service available for the viewing of the town's alpine surroundings.
 A Visitor Information Centre next to the hot springs provides information about the area and booking facilities for transport.
 Trampers can obtain weather information, maps and guidance from the Department of Conservation.

-Accommodation options include the Hamner Springs Hotel, various motels and the Hamner Springs Retreat, a conference venue and accommodation complex near Hanmer Springs owned by the VR Group of hotels.
+Accommodation options include hotels and various motels.
 Budget accommodation includes a youth hostel.
 Holiday homes are commonly rented out in Hanmer Springs.

 The Hanmer Forest provides many walking trails.
-The Conical Hill walk ascends to the 550 meter summit and provides a panoramic view of Hanmer Springs.
-Western hemlock, Lawson’s Cypress, Japanese cypresses, giant fir, Atlas cedar, and laburnum can be seen on this walk all of which were planted around 1910.
+The Conical Hill walk ascends to the 550 metre summit and provides a panoramic view of Hanmer Springs.
+Western hemlock, Lawson's Cypress, Japanese cypresses, giant fir, Atlas cedar, and laburnum can be seen on this walk all of which were planted around 1910.
 The Shelter at the summit provides protection from the weather.
 A plaque at the shelter commemorates the role of Duncan Rutherford (1853–1917) has had in Hanmer Springs.
 Longer walking trips up Mount Isobel are possible via a variety of tracks.

-The Hanmer Springs Golf Club operates an eighteen hole golf course in Hanmer Springs at 133 Argelins Road.
-The Golf Course was founded in 1911.
-The clubroom has a seating capacity of 100 guests with full bar and kitchen facilities.
 The Hanmer Springs Rugby Football Club plays in the North Canterbury Rugby Union.
 They often hold a preseason game between the Canterbury and Tasman Makos sides.
 A variety of other endurance sporting events are annually held in Hanmer Springs including the Mount Isobel Challenge, The Alpine Marathon, the 4 hour and 8 hour mountain bike races, Hanmer Half Marathon and the Christchurch to Hanmer Springs road cycling race run by the Pegasus Cycling Club.

 Mini golf is popular in Hanmer Springs.
 There is a variety of restaurants in Hanmer Springs.
 An animal park is located in Hanmer Springs.
 It provides experiences aimed at younger children.